thepower/PowerTools/README.md

 This repository contains Powerful tools, such as:

 - [The Power frontend CLI](./packages/cli/README.md).
-The main purpose of this utility is working with the decentralized storage (account registration and files uploading using the command line;
+This utility works with the decentralized storage in terms of account registration and files uploading using the command line;
 - [The Power Msgpack](./packages/msgpack/README.md).
-The main purpose of The Power Masgpack is to code transactions and blocks into the binary format;
+The Power Masgpack aims to code transactions and blocks into binary format;
 - [The Power SDK](./packages/tssdk/README.md).
-The main purpose of Power SDK is to simplify the development of dApps as well as the UX for their end-users.
+The Power SDK aims to ease dApps development process and UX for end-users.

-These tools will help you develop DApps and use Power DCloud services.
+These tools will help you develop DApps and use The Power DCloud services.

 ## Installation